EntilZha/entilzha.github.io/content/pages/tips.md

 ### What is some software for data analytics/distributed computing?
 * [Apache Spark: SQL-based analytics and distributed computing](https://spark.apache.org/)
 * [Dask: pure python distributed computing](https://dask.org/)
+* In general Slurm is very good
+* For Slurm, [submitit](https://github.com/facebookincubator/submitit) is a useful tool

 ### What are good python libraries for creating websites?